buckaroo-it/WooCommerce/readme.txt

 == Changelog ==

+= 2.2.12 =
+Unintended result for error messages due to changes in 2.2.11.
+Fixed

 = 2.2.11 =
-- Removed checkout as company if AfterPay B2B is disabled in backend
-- Added AfterPay error message in case of reject
+Removed checkout as company if AfterPay B2B is disabled in backend Added AfterPay error message in case of reject

 = 2.2.10 =
 Less AfterPay fields mandatory for B2B and different shipping address.